nishanmudalige/OptimizationParameterTuning/README.md

   - Calculate area under the curves
 - Tangi and Felix to set up meeting on bash script parallelizing solvers https://github.com/tmigot/AutoJSOSolverSelection.jl

----

-## Week 2

-- Felix:
-  - Examine another solver to repeat analysis
-  - Discuss ideas and strategy to complete the work
-  - If time permits: read up on interpretting performance profiles